 Self-Defence And Martial Arts

-Self-defence and martial arts is not the same thing.
+Self-defence and martial arts are not the same thing.
 However, most forms of martial arts have evolved into self-defence techniques.
 Anybody can learn basic self-defence skills, even someone out of shape, overweight, disabled and even those who have a small physique.
 Martial arts, on the other hand, are a form of exercise and can get you in shape.

 Benefits Of Learning Self-Defence From Martial Arts